In my previous post, I shared my personal account regarding the results of my Pre-employment Medical Exam (PEME).

 Others bought medicines or maintenance drugs for their whole contract.
-This can be a normal procedure especially for hypertensive or diabetic seafarers.
-Foreign nationalities also have similar situations with us.
+This can be a normal procedure, especially for hypertensive or diabetic seafarers.
+Other foreign nationalities also experience similar situations with us.

 Meanwhile, some unfortunate seafarers submit to the advice of undergoing an operation.
 While most of these are legitimate and necessary, there are others who seem to take advantage and use this to milk our pockets.

-But what should we do if there are findings in our medical exams?
+But legit or not, what should we do if there are findings in our medical exams?
 Here are a few suggestions.

 1. Prevention is better than cure.